Career paths in the AI era - embrace AI or be replaced by someone who does

 Develop meta-skills for AI collaboration.
 This includes prompt engineering (asking AI the right questions), quality evaluation (spotting when AI output is wrong), and integration skills (combining AI insights with business context).

 Build continuous learning into your workflow.
-The World Economic Forum estimates that 44% of core skills will change by 2027.
+The WEF Future of Jobs Report projects that 59 out of 100 workers will require reskilling or upskilling by 2030, with 11 unlikely to receive it — translating to 120 million workers at medium-term risk of redundancy.
 The pace of AI development demands ongoing skill updates.
 Set aside time weekly for experimenting with new AI tools relevant to your domain.

 Focus on work AI cannot commoditize.
 Position yourself in roles requiring judgment, relationship building, strategic thinking, and creative problem-solving.
 These remain premium skills.